La Paloma

-"La Paloma", "The Dove" in English, is a popular Spanish song that has been produced and reinterpreted in diverse cultures, settings, arrangements, and recordings over the last 140 years.
-The song was written by the Spanish Basque composer Sebastián Iradier (later Yradier) around 1860 after a visit to Cuba.
+"La Paloma", "The Dove" in English, is a popular Spanish song that has been produced and reinterpreted in diverse cultures, settings, arrangements, and recordings.
+The song was written by the Spanish Basque composer Sebastián Iradier (previously Yradier) around 1860 after a visit to Cuba.
 Iradier was to die in obscurity within a few years, never to learn how popular his song would become.
+It is one of the first written examples of Afro-Cuban "Habanera" rhythm to achieve wide popularity.

 In 1879, the song was registered at the copyright office in Madrid as a "Canción Americana con acompañamiento de Piano".

 Very quickly, "La Paloma" became popular outside of Spain, particularly in Mexico, and soon spread around the world.
 In many places, including Afghanistan, Cuba, Colombia, Hawaii, the Philippines, Germany, Romania, Venezuela, Zanzibar, and Goa it gained the status of a quasi-folk song.
 Over the years, the popularity of "La Paloma" has surged and receded periodically, but never subsided.
 It may be considered one of the first universal popular hits and has appealed to artists of diverse musical backgrounds.
 There are more than one thousand versions of this song.
-Together with "Yesterday" by The Beatles it is one of the most-recorded songs in the history of music and certainly the most-recorded Spanish song.
+Together with "Yesterday" by the Beatles it is one of the most-recorded songs in the history of music and certainly the most-recorded Spanish song.

-The motif
+The dove motif

-The motif of "La Paloma" (the dove) can be traced back to an episode that occurred in 492 BC, before Darius the Great's invasion of Greece, a time when the white dove had not yet been seen in Europe.
+The dove motif of "La Paloma" can be traced back to an episode that occurred in 492 BC, before Darius the Great's invasion of Greece, a time when the white dove had not yet been seen in Europe.
 The Persian fleet under Mardonius was caught in a storm off the shore of Mount Athos and wrecked, when the Greeks observed white doves escaping from the sinking Persian ships.
 Those were most probably homing pigeons which the Persian fleet carried with them when sallying forth out of Persia for battle.
 This inspired the notion that such birds bring home a final message of love from a sailor who is lost at sea.